doeixd/make-with/README.md

 ## 🧠 The Philosophy: Composition Over Confinement

-`Make With` isn't just a different syntax; it's a different way of thinking about building software.
-Your logic should be composed of simple, portable functions, not confined within rigid structures.
+`Make With` is designed around the idea that your logic should be composed of simple, portable functions, not confined within rigid structures.

 ### 1. Building with Functions, Not Rigid Classes